AlecWood/xsibackup/README.md

 Author forbids distribution of modified code, so I've removed it from Git since I'll be liable if anyone downloads my fork

-It's a good script, very useful, and I'd like to contribute but I can do without the hassle tbh
+It's a good script, very useful, and I'd like to contribute but I can do without the hassle tbh, the license makes it awkward

 Please refer back to the 33hops repo